alanzam/Design-Patterns-JS/README.md

 npm install
 npm test
 ```

-## TODO
-Some patterns still need to be implemented using ES6 classes.

 ## Notes
 - All the short definitions used in this documentation were extracted from [here](https://en.wikipedia.org/wiki/Design_Patterns).